HenryPahn/fragments/README.md

 ```

 > [!NOTE]
-> Tags are important, explaination:
+> Tags are important.
-> --name fragments: Create a container which has "fragtments" as name.
+>   **--name fragments**: Create a container which has "fragtments" as name |
-> --env-file env.jest: defind which environment file is being used.
-There are 2 in our project: .env and env.jest. .env uses AWS cognito and env.jest uses .htpasswd for authentication.
+>   **--env-file env.jest**: defind which environment file is being used.
+There are 2 in our project: .env and env.jest. .env uses AWS cognito and env.jest uses .htpasswd for authentication |
-> LOG_LEVEL=debug: This is important config, otherwise, our log looks like a mess.
+>   **LOG_LEVEL=debug**: This is important config, otherwise, our log looks like a mess |
-> -p 8080:8080 : define which port is used on host and which port is used in the container.
-The 8080 on left hand is on the host, and the right hand is in the container.
+>   **-p 8080:8080** : define which port is used on host and which port is used in the container.
+The 8080 on left hand is on the host, and the right hand is in the container |

 - Detaching a container(we basically add switch -d to the start command):
 ```sh